 The clock had just struck four in the afternoon.

 My cat’s sitting purring on my lap, where she’s been for the past half hour since I fed her some tuna.
 She lapped it up with delight.
 Now she’s sitting happily.
 It’s as though she’s never faced a negative emotion in her life.

-I wonder whether she’d get off my lap if she knew that right now, my entire gut is cramped.
-It’s not because of the hour of yoga I did at 6am this morning.
-It’s a physiological response.My stomach is rebelling against this dread in my mind, the dread that I am stuck in this rut forever.
+I wonder whether she’d get off my lap if she knew that right now, my entire gut is cramped and I am feeling trapped in life, like I’ve hit a dead-end.My stomach is rebelling against this dread in my mind, the dread that I am stuck in this rut forever.

 I flip to the internet, desperate to see Facebook to see what everyone else is doing with their perfect lives.
-But I’ve set up an app that disallows me to idle on Facebook and Twitter ( I wrote an article about making Facebook less annoying the other day).
+But I’ve set up an app that disallows me to idle on Facebook and Twitter ( I wrote an article about making Facebook less depressing the other day).
 So instead I type in “Why do I feel stuck in life.”

 Thousands of search results.

 Guess I am not the only one feeling stuck in life.